4commerce-technologies-AG/midi-smtp-server/mkdocs/using_events.md

   end
 ```

 The `Received` header may be given with more or less additional information like encryption, recipient, sender etc. This should be done while being aware of system safety.
-Don't reveal too much internal information and choose wisely the published atrributes.
+Don't reveal too much internal information and choose wisely the published attributes.

 Samples for `Received` headers are: